chainapsis/keplr-wallet/docs/api/secretjs.md

 ```
 Returns the viewing key of a SNIP-20 token registered in Keplr.
 If the SNIP-20 of the contract address doesn't exist, it will throw an error.

+### Interaction Options
+You can use Keplr native API’s to set interaction options even when using SecretJS.
+Please refer to [this section](./#interaction-options).